-- 320 streamflow, the trend slope values were also used to construct a trend line.
-Using Eq.
-(5), the amount of change in annual streamflow was determined.
-The analysis results indicate that the amount of change in the basin of station S04 was higher than that of at other stations (Table 4).
-The two gauging stations, which are S03 and S06, had significantly greater changes that showed a downward decreasing trend of -20% and -55%, respectively.
-Streamflow trends indicate variability from one station to another, in terms of magnitude and trend direction.
-In the S03 and S06 stations, there could be several factors for decreasing - 325 streamflow.
+Table 3.
+The statistical analysis for time series of streamflow (1978-2017).

+decreasing streamflow.
 Some of this involves modifications in the catchment of physical characteristics such as changes in land cover in river basins (Hisdal et al., 2001).
 Another five stations indicated an increase in trends of streamflow due to climate change for the increasing temperature and soil water evaporation (Siwar et al., 2013; Taye et al., 2011).

 The accuracy of the results of data analysis is of crucial importance in the trend analysis studies, especially on the discharges of any stream.
 The majority of station trends on the main and secondary branches of the basin reflected good consistency in this analysis.
 Two main rivers, however, demonstrate a paradox, although one station shows a declining trend and the other station shows an increasing trend.
-Due to the location of the stations, dam construction, link of another stream to the channel, irrigation and other disruptions in the discharge regime of the river, this condition is foreseeable.
+Due to the location of the stations, dam construction, linking of another stream to the channel, irrigation and other disruptions in the discharge regime of the river, this condition is foreseeable.
 Stations S01, S02, S03 and S04 are located on the same stream, but the trends at station S04 are not in the same direction.
-Stations S01, S02 and S03 have a significantly increasing trend while station S04 shows no significant downward streamflow trend, caused by the disruption in the river regime, such as the construction of a Langat Dam, may cause this contrast (Memarian et al., 2012).
+Stations S01, S02 and S03 have a significantly increasing trend, while station S04 shows no significant downward streamflow trend, caused by the disruption in the river regime, such as the construction of the Langat dam, which may cause this contrast (Memarian et al., 2012).

 The results of the change point in annual streamflow are tabulated in Table 4 using the Pettitt test.
 For each time sequence, the result gave the most likely change point event.
-For the annual streamflow, the results showed that 1997 was the most probable

-- 340 year of change with a p-value = 0.0004.
-Some stations show signs of change point at a significance level of 5% while the others do not.
-The prediction of process changes and trend generation are well indicated using CUSUM charts.
-This analysis shows a change point that can be seen in the year of 1996, with a confidence interval setting of 95%, and the p-value of 0.1215 for station S01.
-The change point occurred in 2005 twice for station S05 and S07 in Selangor state.
-The major changes in the annual streamflow observed revealed that the presence of rapidly increasing industrial activities in the basin due to a shift in - 345 the land use is caused by the result of the streamflow trend in the basin.
-The latest change points occurred in 2009 at Bernam River (S06) with new implementation of several projects by the state government such as the construction of feeder canal for agricultural and repairing of the collapsed stretch of the riverbank caused the widening the river channel.
+For the annual streamflow, the results showed that 1997 was the most probable year of change with a p value of 0.0004.
+Some stations show signs of a change point at a significance level of 5 %, while the others do not.
+The prediction of process changes and trend generation is well indicated using CUSUM charts.
+This analysis shows a change point that can be seen in the year of 1996, with a confidence interval setting of 95 % and the p value of 0.1215 for station S01.
+The change point occurred in 2005 twice for stations S05 and S07 in the state of Selangor.
+The major changes in the annual streamflow observed revealed that the presence of rapidly increasing industrial activities in the basin due to a shift in the land use is caused by the result of the streamflow trend in the basin.
+The latest change points occurred in 2009 at Bernam River (S06) with a new implementation of several projects by the state government such as the construction of a feeder canal for agricultural and repair of the collapsed stretch of the riverbank that caused the widening of the river channel.